jonathanjafari/nhanes_inferential_2021_23/README.md

 ### Question 5 — Vitamin D Level and Diastolic Blood Pressure (Creative)

+**Why:** Vitamin D deficiency has been linked to negative cardiovascular and metabolic health outcomes, although the relationship is complex and not fully confirmed.
+Some literature suggests that Vitamin D may help lower diastolic blood pressure, although research results are mixed.
+This question was selected to explore whether participants with different Vitamin D interpretation levels show measurable differences in diastolic blood pressure.

 **Variables:** LBDVD2LC (Vitamin D interpretation), BPXODI3 (DBP)

 **Cleaning:** Drop missing; keep valid categories.